MikeShepard/WPFBot3000/WPFBot3000/docs/GroupBox.md

 ```

 ### -Property
-Additional properties to be set on the groupbox.
+Additional properties to be set on the GroupBox.

 ```yaml
 Type: Hashtable